-Term 2 - Weeks h language
+Term 2 - Weeks 1 - 2 Fun with lan guage

-Definite article (the We use the when we about a specific thin person.
-Example: "Please ret book that you borroo library yesterday."
-Now fill in a an The boy with the normality of the second library person.
-I have apple Please can I have He has apple He has apple Do you have Fill in to some with the second library have he) e are talking fig, place or turn the wed from the or the .
-We have done red hair arrived late today e. (any apple) book you borrow bag. (any big bag) bag we use for our socc when the accident hap cellphone? (any cellp the adjectives before the words to help you.
-You m rite the phrases as senter the first example for you. definite article (a/an) use a or an when we are not erring to a specific thing or rson. ample: "I bought a phone at a phone shop." the first one for you. t, (specific boy) red from me? (specific book) red from me? (specific book) ther kit. (specific big bag) pened. (specific car) hone) nouns in each of these phrases.
-We have given you ay use each word only once.
-When you have done nouns in each of these phrases.
-We have given you ay use each word only once.
-When you have done nouns in each of these phrases.
-We have given you ay use each word only once.
-When you have done nouns in each of these phrases.
-We have given you
+Definite article (the) We use the when we are talking about a specific thing, place or person.
+Example: "Please return the book that you borrowed from the library yesterday."
+Now fill in an or the.
+W The boy with the red hair arrively apple. (any apple) Please can I have book He has big bag. (any being bag. (any being bag.)
+He has big bag we use I was in car when the adjective some words to being bag. e Ve have done ved late today le) k you borrow big bag) e for our socc accident hap e? (any cellpl es before the n lp you.
+You ma ases as senten mple for you. definite article (a/an) use a or an when we are not erring to a specific thing or son. ample: "I bought a phone at a phone shop." the first one for you. (specific boy) ed from me? (specific book) er kit. (specific big bag) pened. (specific car) hone) nouns in each of these phrases.
+We have given you and use each word only once.
+When you have done aces, putting the adjective after the noun.
+We have

-The The dog is little.
+The The dog is little .

-The The

 The

 The

+Thes

 The book

-book fish
+The fish

+The light